har-2010/AI_ACT_CO-ISSC/README.md

 # CO-ISSC: Core Ontology-based Incremental Semi-Supervised Clustering

 The CO-ISSC pipeline combines, in an incremental process, a semi-supervised dimension reduction technique (semi-supervised UMAP) and a semi-supervised clustering method (adapted C-DBSCAN).
 Additionally, it uses two types of prior knowledge: (1) a PLM, and (2) a core ontology.
 The figure below shows its architecture.
 The CO-ISSC pipeline is evaluated using the AI Act text and the AI Act benchmark, as described in the paper.
-It is also applied on a Computer Science copora (see the results of the experiments in mytest.ipynb).
+It is also applied on a Computer Science copora (the link of the hao's paper).
+The results of computer science experiments can be found in mytest.ipynb.

 <div align=center>